 Saugus Iron Works National Historic Site

-The sibling park to the Salem Maritime National Historic Site, the Saugus Iron Works National Historic Site also has a lot of interesting information to share.
+The sibling park to the Salem Maritime National Historic Site, the Saugus Iron Works National Historic Site also has a lot of history to share.
 Saugus Iron Works is a reconstruction of the first successful and sustained iron works in British North America.
 It gives visitors a lesson on the history of iron making and even allows guests to try their hand at blacksmithing.

 Springfield Armory National Historic Site